GSS-Cogs/work-env/scripts/README.md

 Various things I use occasionally but don't want to keep track of.

-These are intended for use in the `work-env` helper which has all the correct dependencies, but I've included standalone one-liners as preferences tend to vary (if you're running as stand alone scripts you'll just need to have the dependencies installed, python will tell you fairly promptly if you don't.
-I'm keeping everything as light touch as I can).

-The one liners are all variations of download>run>delete, which while not exactly subtle is viable.

 ## Install The Cli

 If you're using `work-env` you can install as follows (if new scripts are added they'll become availible automatically when you `sync`).